nicnosis/iu-courses/sp19/j363/web-syllabus.md

 ### Food and Drink in Class
 Sorry, they are not permitted.

-### Deadlines
-Deadlines are strict and non-negotiable.
-Late assignments will be accepted for the first three calendar days after a deadline.
-I will remove 15% for each day past the deadline _(Example--- If you got 85 on an assignment but submitted it two days late, you're getting a 55)_.

-Assignments may not be submitted after three calendar days have elapsed (Example--- Deadline is September 8th, you cannot submit after September 11th)

-The only __exception to this rule__ is the final project, which cannot be submitted late.

-### Making up work
-If you have an __excused absence__ for a quiz or participation exercise, you have __one week__ to make up that assignment at office hours.
-If you cannot attend scheduled office hours, it is your responsibility to reach out and schedule another meeting time.

 ### Students with Disabilities
 If any student requires assistance or academic accommodations for a disability, please contact me by after class, by e-mail, or during office hours.
 The student must have established eligibility for disability support services through the Office of Disability Services for Students.